-How do you include onions and garlic in your daily life?
+How do you include these two best vegetables into your daily life?
 Please scroll down and tell us in the comments below…I’d love to hear about it.

-For those of you who are interested in the GAPS Diet for your own family, registration will be opening next week (January 27) for the GAPS CLASS, a class to walk you through the GAPS protocol and help you apply it effectively in your everyday life.
+For those of you who are interested in the GAPS Diet for your own family, registration is open for the GAPS CLASS, a class to walk you through the GAPS protocol and help you apply it effectively in your everyday life.